Where Is Asbestos Found in the Environment? 4 Common Places

 Also, in Australia, about 5% of mesothelioma cases are a result of DIY yourself home maintenance and renovation activities.
 The products not only expose construction workers to the harmful effects of asbestos but also other household members in the homes undergoing renovations.

 One can experience asbestos poisoning symptoms by exposure to asbestos and the related fibers through unintended contact with naturally occurring geological formations.
 Naturally occurring asbestos includes asbestos-looking fibrous minerals found deep in rock and soil formations.
 The concentration of asbestos is usually lower in this location, way less than that found in an area that has been exploited for mining.

 Naturally occurring asbestos is common in populated areas.
 When the mineral fibers are aerosolized via anthropogenic activities and natural dust emissions, they increase the inhalation hazard.
-The anthropogenic activities may vary but the common ones that disturb asbestos deposits include:

 Therefore, communities living in areas with asbestos deposits are at a higher risk of developing asbestos-related illnesses.

 This is perhaps the leading cause of asbestos poisoning and is tied to the extraction, processing, and industrial use of asbestos.
 Over the years, many residential communities that work in these asbestos-producing industries have been subjected to neighborhood contamination from commercial ventures.